Western Political History:

-But the American document was not the product of a single mind.
-Indeed, had Madison been the sole architect of the Constitution it would have been quite different document.
-But like the other Founders, Madison viewed the document that did emerge with both misgivings and hope, considering it to be the best constitution possible given the political circumstances.
+But this American document was not the product of a single mind.
+Indeed, had Madison alone been the architect of the Constitution it would have been very different document.
+However, like the other Founders, Madison viewed the document that did emerge with both misgivings and hope, considering it to be the best constitution possible given the political circumstances.

-Above all, it is Madison’s essays that concisely explain the separation of powers doctrine that is the essential structure of the Constitution.
+Above all, it is Madison’s essays that concisely explain the separation of powers doctrine that is the core structure of the Constitution.
 To understand Madison's essays is to understand the American political experiment.